ben-alrdy/alrdy-animate/README.md

 | `debug` | boolean | false | Enable GSAP debug info |

-## CSS Animations
+## CSS Animations triggered on scroll (via JS)
-You can simply add the `aa-animate` attribute to the element you want to animate.
+Add the `aa-animate` attribute to the element you want to animate.
+Once it scrolls into view, JS will add an `in-view` class to the element and the animation will be triggered.
 You can also add optional attributes (see element attributes below) to customize the animation for individual elements.

 - **aa-animate**: The animation type to apply.
 Example: `aa-animate="float-up"`.